AshleyHow/WindowsOSBuild/README.md

 ![alt text](https://github.com/AshleyHow/WindowsOSBuild/blob/main/WindowsOSBuild.png)

 Gets Windows patch release information (Version, Build, Availability date, Hotpatch, Preview, Out-of-band, Servicing option, KB article, KB URL and Catalog URL) for Windows client and server versions.
 Useful for scripting and automation purposes.
 Supports Windows 10 and Windows Server 2016 onwards.
-Supports Hotpatch on Windows Server 2022 and above.
+Supports Hotpatch on Windows Server 2022.

 Patch information retrieved from Microsoft Release Health / Update History and relevant Atom feed pages (Preview, Out-of-Band and Hotpatch info) outputted in a usable format.
 These sources are updated regularly by Microsoft AFTER new patches are released.
 This means at times this info may not always be in sync with Windows Update.